In Association with Amazon.com

 Carl (Friedrich Georg) Spitteler (1845-1924) - pseudonym Carl Felix Tandem

 Swiss poet, winner of the 1919 Nobel Prize for Literature for his masterpiece, Olympian Spring (final version in 1910).
 Carl Spitteler even evolved his own metrical scheme in the vast and original work.
 The epic poem depicted the rise of new gods to consciousness and power.
 In several works Spitteler dealt with the antagonism between creativity and the world.
-Spitteler's Prometheus and Epimethus (1881) inspired the Swiss psychiatrist Carl Jung.
+Spitteler's Prometheus and Epimetheus (1881) inspired the Swiss psychiatrist Carl Jung.

 Carl Spitteler was born in the town of Liestal, near Basel.
 The family moved to Bern in 1849, when his father was appointed treasurer of the new Swiss confederation.
 However, the young Spitteler remained in Basel with his aunt.
 Spitteler began to write poems at the age of seventeen, but his first talent was rather for drawing.
 Through painting and music he eventually found his way to literature.
 His first effort was a drama on the subject of Saul, with which he struggled for three years, and then gave up.